sozu-proxy/sozu/doc/configure.md

 ### Global parameters

-Parameters in the global section allow you to define the global settings shared by the master and workers (like the log level):
+Parameters in the global section allow you to define the global settings shared by the main process and workers (like the log level):

 * `command_socket` path to the unix socket command (see sozuctl for more information)
 * `saved_state` path from which sozu tries to load its state at startup
 * `log_level` possible values are: `debug, trace, error, warn, info`
 * `log_target` possible values are: `stdout, tcp or udp address`
 * `log_access_target` possible values are: `stdout, tcp or udp address` (if activated, sends access logs to a separate target)
-* `command_buffer_size` size of the buffer used by the master to process commands.
+* `command_buffer_size` size of the buffer used by the main process to handle commands.
-* `max_command_buffer_size` maximum size of the buffer used by the master to process commands.
+* `max_command_buffer_size` maximum size of the buffer used by the main process to handle commands.
 * `worker_count` number of workers
 * `worker_automatic_restart` if activated, workers that panicked or crashed are restarted (activated by default)
 * `handle_process_affinity` bind workers to cpu cores.